Apr 25, 2020

 Canon Powershot G7 - ISO80, f4.0, 1/500 - Edited with PhotoLab 3, Photoshop, and Luminar 4

-The time I spend editing the different images in this article was less than 5 minutes each.
+The time I spent editing the different images in this article was less than 5 minutes each.
 Normally I spend more time per image.
 The fun factor of working with these different editors is huge.
-One of my next projects will be to take more and exciting skies for Luminar 4.
+One of my next projects will be to take more exciting skies for Luminar 4.
 This is probably the most fun aspect of Luminar 4.

 Do you need to have all these different editing tools?
-Anyone of the editors discussed in this article is great and more than enough.
+Any of the editors discussed in this article is great and more than enough.
 If I had to recommend an editor or filter option, my choice would be Luminar 4.
 WorkSpace combined with Luminar 4 is more than enough and really powerful.

 Olympus EM5 with 12mm f2.0 - ISO200, f9.5, 1/500 - (Raw file edited in PhotoLab 3)